onestardao/WFGY/Avatar/docs/README.md

 ### Path E: docs to eval path

-Use this if docs helped you operate the branch, but now you want to inspect whether it actually held under pressure.
+Use this if Docs helped you operate the branch, but now you want to inspect whether it actually held under pressure.

 1. [📖 How to Read the Avatar Master File](./how-to-read-the-avatar-master-file.md)
 2. [🧪 Eval Hub](../eval/README.md)